dgop92/uninorte-todo-app/README.md

 The requirements of the application are

 - Add and remove todo items
-- search todo’s by title
+- Search todo’s by title
-- filter by completed
+- Filter by completed

 [Instructions repository](https://github.com/LuisGalviz/Prueba-CRD)